XcalableMP/manual/en/distribute.rst

 Distribution of Multi-dimensional templates
 --------------------------
-The user can distribute multi-dimensional templates with a (single/multi-dimensional) node group.
+The user can distribute multi-dimensional templates with a (single/multi-dimensional) node set.

 * XMP/C program